Double Sextet: Structure

 The piece is strongly driven by the two pianos and the two vibraphones, marking out each phrase and key change, particularly in the fast movements.
 Within each movement are four harmonic sections in the keys of D, F, A♭ and B (or their relative minors), similar to many of Reich's works; the reason being that the sections eventually return to the original key.

 The interlocking piano rhythm themes occur throughout the piece.
 The pianos interlock, creating the effect of constant eighth-note chords.

 Performance

 The piece is either played by 12 musicians in total (2 sextets) or one sextet and tape, playing against a recording of themselves, the latter being more popular due to less demand for space and players.

-The piece has been recorded by Eighth Blackbird and was released on CD on September 14, 2010 along with "2×5".
+The piece has been recorded by the ensemble eighth blackbird and was released on CD on September 14, 2010 along with "2×5".